top of page

 There will be no critiques.

-Commercial Division does not offer the following titles “Montana Champion,” or Best of Categories.”
+Commercial Division does not offer the titles “Montana Champion” or Best of Categories.”

-Entries in this division are not eligible for any other major awards.
+Entries in this division are not eligible for any other significant awards.

 YOUTH NOVICE DIVISION